gammapy/gammapy-meetings/dev-meetings/2025/2025-07-25/README.md

 AS: When Régis comes back.
 Next week I'm not there.
 AS: Am I missing important features we want to mention in the highlights?

-- Emailadress to be used to send requests to, to sign up to gammapy?
+- Email address to be used to send requests to, to sign up to gammapy?
 BK agrees, should be received by lead-devs.
 Can be done fast.

 - QR agrees to lead meeting next time, as RT not back and AS can only stay for half an hour approximately.